 We are going to use the Landsat 8 image downloaded at the beginning of this tutorial for calculating the spectral signature of changes.
 First, we need to create a Training input to store the spectral signatures calculated from the classes.
-In the SCP dock (page 23) select the tab Training input (page 24) and click the button to create the Training input (define a name such as signatures.scp).
+In the SCP dock (página 23) select the tab Training input (página 24) and click the button to create the Training input (define a name such as signatures.scp).
 The path of the file is displayed and a vector is added to QGIS layers with the same name as the Training input (in order to prevent data loss, you should not edit this layer using QGIS functions).

-Now open the tool Class signature (page 79) opening the SCP menu (page 21) and the submenu Sector classification select the raster change_CLC, thus we can distinguish the spectral signatures of changes.
-In Select input band set enter the number of the band set containing the Landsat 8
+Now open the tool Class signature (página 79) opening the SCP menu (página 21) and the submenu Postprocessing.
+In Select the classification select the raster change_CLC, thus we can distinguish the spectral signatures of changes.
+In Select input band set enter the number of the band set containing the Landsat 8 bands (i.e. 2).
+Now click RUN to start the calculation.